Flarp/waveform-helpers/README.md

 # waveform-helpers
-Helper files for manipulating raw waveforms to go beyond what a synthesizer can do
+Helper files for manipulating raw waveforms to go beyond what a synthesizer can do, using the Web Audio API.